 - Place the fish in a single layer in a lightly greased ovenproof dish.

-- Slice the tomatoes and place on top of the fish.
+- Wash and slice the tomatoes and place on top of the fish.

-- Chop the spring onions and grate the cheese.
+- Wash and finely chop the spring onions and grate the cheese.

 - Mix together the yogurt, spring onions and half of the cheese.